Elperazim/DSA-PROJECT/README.md

 Having gotten all required information, the first task is to;

-1. **Determine the gender distribution in various department and accross each state**:
+**1. Determine the gender distribution in various department and accross each state**:

 Statistics from various department shows that the male gender dominate more than the female gender and the unspecified gender.
 This is also visible in the number staff (gender) in the company as we see the male gender with a 49.1% population, closely followed by the female with 46.6% and the unspecified gender making up the rest of the population. (https://github.com/Elperazim/DSA-PROJECT/blob/main/Slide%201.png)